kjdev/hoextdown/README.md

 *	**Zero-dependency**

-	`Hoedown` is a zero-dependency library composed of 4 `.c` files and their headers.
+	`Hoedown` is a zero-dependency library composed of some `.c` files and their headers.
 No dependencies, no bullshit.
 Only standard C99 that builds everywhere.

 Bindings
 --------